 When it comes to applying for a personal loan, the possibility of loan fraud is an unfortunate part of the process.
-The same rule applies for many other Bad Credit Loans as well.
-The details of your life that you provide in the application process are not only appealing to lenders.
-Thieves can also use anything from your home address to your Social Security number to take money from you.
-Read on to learn more about personal loan frauds and scams.
+The same rule applies to many other bad credit loans as well.

 Loan fraud is the 2nd most costly white-collar crime in the United States (tax evasion is the most expensive).
 According to the (FBI), fraud costs us more than $40 billion a year.

-Before we can detail what to look out for when applying for a personal installment loan, it is essential to establish what exactly we are talking about.
-What is fraud?
+Before we can detail what to look out for when applying for personal installment loans, it is essential to establish what exactly we are talking about.
+What is fraud specifically loan fraud?

-Let’s take a look at some common types of fraud.
+Let’s take a look at some common types of loan fraud.

 When it comes to personal loans, fraud happens almost regularly.
 Criminals can prey heavily on potential borrowers who are looking for financial relief.
 Since they are desperate for quick help, they may easily believe false information.

 Personal loan applications are never guaranteed.
-So, any company that says you’ll be approved “regardless of” anything should be avoided.
+So, any company that says you’ll have guaranteed approval should be avoided, as legitimate lenders will not allow for that.
 There are bad credit personal loans available for people with low credit scores.
 But, denial and approval for bad credit loans are still based on the same factors as any other personal loan.

 So why would a lender want a borrower with bad payment history?
 So that they can rack up fees and penalties that will keep them in debt for months or years.
 And ultimately, the borrower will end up paying back much more than the principal and interest.